lpmwfx/cursor_chat_tool/README.md

   cursor_chat_tool --tui              # Open the TUI browser cursor_chat_tool 1234abcd           # Extract chat with ID 1234abcd to current directory
   cursor_chat_tool --extract=all      # Extract all chats to ./output folder
+  cursor_chat_tool -e=all             # Same as above, using shorthand notation
-  cursor_chat_tool --extract=all -f json -o ./exports  # Extract all chats as JSON to ./exports folder
+  cursor_chat_tool -e=all -f markdown # Extract all chats as markdown files cursor_chat_tool -e=all -f json -o ./exports  # Extract all chats as JSON to ./exports folder
 ```

 ## VSCode Integration